 When you select the overhead wires property, overhead wires are visibly added to the track.
 However, when you add third and fourth rails, these elements are not currently represented visually.

 Track Sound.
 Track bed Rumble

-This allows you to change the track bed rumble, assigning a specific sound to the track.
-Select track for placement and then change the track bed rumble in the properties panel before laying track.
+This allows you to change the track bed rumble for a selected section of track, or change the track bed rumble in the properties panel before laying track.